Max von Aigner

 Profile picture of Max von Aigner

 I never planned to become a software engineer.
 In fact, I never considered myself "the type" for writing code professionally.
-In my mind, software engineers excelled in two things: Math and ungeons & Dragons—neither of which I had any clue about.
+In my mind, software engineers excelled in two things: Math and Dungeons & Dragons—neither of which I had any clue about.
 Math was my worst subject in high school; even the thought of calculus gives me PTSD.
 As for Dungeons & Dragons, whenever people talk about dungeon masters and six-sided dice, I zone out so completely that you’d need to reanimate me.

 Fortunately, I discovered through working in tech that neither math skills nor a passion for D&D are prerequisites for programming.
 Turns out, computers are quite good with numbers; you just need to tell the machine what to do, also known as "computer programming."
 And while a passion for D&D can make for great conversation at tech meetups, the software engineering community embraces people with diverse interests—like collecting Lord of the Rings figurines.